ruiz-lab/CR-graphormer/README.md

 - `train_CR_TAS_exp1.py`: Training script for the CR-Absolute model.

 Please refer to these files for more detailed information on the model configurations and additional input arguments.

-## Contact
-For any questions or feedback, please contact mle19@jh.edu.